 The alcohol industry is a challenging business.
-Whether you’re are in the beer, wine or spirits business, there are many current trends that pose huge challenges as we enter into 2021.
+Whether you’re in the beer, wine, or spirits business, there are many current trends that pose huge challenges as we enter 2021.

 Additionally, lawmakers are crafting legislation every day that distributors and distillers are forced to comply with if they want to reach customers.
 In this article, we’ll get into detail about the seven challenges the alcohol industry needs to solve in 2021.

 1. Creating an Effective Online Presence